 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less cost to sell and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows.
-Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.
+Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting

-1.12 LEASES
+1.11 LEASES

-IFRS 16 Leases (effective 1 January 2019) was adopted for the first time and addresses the establishment of principles for the recognition, measurement, presentation and disclosure of all lease arrangements within the scope of the standard.
-Under the new standard, an asset (the right to use the leased item) and the liability to pay rentals are recognised.
+IFRS 16 Leases was adopted for the first time in 2019 and addressed the establishment of principles for the recognition, measurement, presentation and disclosure of all lease arrangements within the scope of the standard.
+Under the standard, an asset (the right to use the leased item) and the liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.